 The strength of jute rugs is always talked about.
 Having a jute rug in your room will provide you with a strong companion while you run or even do your chores while sitting there.
 Jute rugs’ strength is measured using tensile strength.
 The tensile strength for treated bundle jute fibers is 104.9 ± 8.8MPa.
-It is the measure of how much pressure can a material endure before giving up and as compared to other natural fibers, jute fiber has pretty impressive strength.
+It is the measure of how much pressure a material can endure before giving up and as compared to other natural fibers, jute fiber has pretty impressive strength.
 Jute fiber can be made even more strong by reinforcing it to 150%.

 7. Low extensibility

 Extensibility is the ability of a material to extend from its original shape and size and get deformed.
 Jute has very low extensibility as compared to the other organic fibers meaning it doesn’t deform no matter what the temperature and situation are.
 Jute rugs are often used in warm environments as they give a refreshing touch to the place without causing any extension in the material.